TechJunkie Expert Recommendations

 The app replacing Google Play Music within the next year or so has a bumpy history, but a recent relaunch for this application bodes well for the future of YouTube Music.
-Available on both iOS and Android, YouTube Music is Google’s newest and most future-proof streaming service, with plans to build out the service as Google moves into the second half of 2019.
+Available on both iOS and Android, YouTube Music is Google’s newest and most future-proof streaming service, with plans to build out the service as Google heads towards the end of 2019.
 YouTube Music isn’t the perfect streaming application yet, but it’s promising—especially considering it’s early in the app’s launch.
 Here’s the deal with YouTube Music: the app combines Spotify-style radio stations with a full library mode (that, we’ll admit, is currently lacking in features and robustness).